-Clear and descriptive labelling of items, folders and files is essential to the usability and accessibility of your module.
+Clear and descriptive labelling of items, folders and files is essential to the usability and inclusivity of your module.

 Consistent titling speeds up how students navigate a module, for example title a file by using week numbers or tool indicators as prefixes.